 A visa must be applied for before an individual enters Kuwait.
 However, certain nationalities can obtain visit visas upon arrival at Kuwait International Airport.
 The type of visa required will depend on the purpose of the individual’s entry into Kuwait.

-Kuwait’s network of double tax treaties (ratified only) includes: Austria, Belarus, Belgium, Bulgaria, Canada, China, Croatia, Cyprus, the Czech Republic, France, Germany, Georgia, Hong Kong, Hungary, Indonesia, Italy, Jordan, Japan, the Republic of Korea, Lebanon, Malta, Mauritius, Morocco, the Netherlands, Pakistan, Philippines, Poland, Romania, Russia, Singapore, Spain, Sri Lanka, Sudan, Switzerland, Syria, Tunisia, Turkey, the Ukraine, and the United Kingdom.
+Kuwait’s network of double tax treaties (ratified only) includes: Austria, Belarus, Belgium, Bulgaria, Canada, China, Croatia, Cyprus, the Czech Republic, France, Germany, Georgia, Hong Kong, Hungary, Indonesia, Italy, Jordan, Japan, the Republic of Korea, Lebanon, Malta, Mauritius, Morocco, the Netherlands, Pakistan, Philippines, Poland, Romania, Russia, Singapore, Spain, Sri Lanka, Sudan, Switzerland, Syria, Tunisia, Turkey, Serbia and the Ukraine, and the United Kingdom.

 As stated earlier, there is no personal tax in the state of Kuwait.
 Accordingly, there is no tax implication for individuals in Kuwait, except for the existence of a representative of a foreign corporation in relation to a business contract, which may lead to tax compliance requirements for the foreign entity.